GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 As you see above, Teradata and BigQuery have different sets of custom arguments (for example project_id for BQ versus host for Teradata).

-Every source type requires its own configuration for connectivity.
-To find out the connection configuration for each source type, use the following command.
+Every connection type requires its own configuration for connectivity.
+To find out the parameters for each connection type, use the following command.

 ```
-data-validation connections add <source type> -h
+data-validation connections add -c '<name>' <connection type> -h
 ```

-Below is the expected configuration for each source type.
+Below is the expected configuration for each type.

 ## Raw
 ```
 {
     # Raw JSON config for a connection
-    "json": '{
-               "ConnectionStrings": {
-                 "DefaultConnection": "Server=YOURSERVERNAME; Database=YOURDATABASENAME; Trusted_Connection=True; MultipleActiveResultSets=true"
-               }
-            }',
+    "json": '{"source_type": "BigQuery", "project_id": "pso-kokoro-resources", "google_service_account_key_path": null}'
 }
 ```